What is AHPRA?

 The enactment of the Health Practitioner National Law Act 2009 resulted in the replacement of the pre-existing 85 State and Territory Boards with 14 National Boards, of which one is Dental.

-AHPRA serves to support the Boards in their primary function of protecting the general public, and also manages practitioner registration.
+AHPRA serves to support the Boards in their primary function of protecting the general public, manages practitioner registration and maintains the register of practitioners.

 What are my responsibilities under the new Act?